Lady Marmalade: Chart performance

-This version of the song reached No. 1 in its eighth week on the U.S. Billboard Hot 100 and spent five weeks at the top of the chart, 26 years after Labelle's version had reached No. 1, making "Lady Marmalade" the ninth song in history to top the U.S. chart when performed as different artists.
+This version of the song reached No. 1 in its eighth week on the U.S. Billboard Hot 100 and spent five weeks at the top of the chart, 26 years after Labelle's version had reached No. 1, making "Lady Marmalade" the ninth song in history to top the U.S. chart when performed by different artists.
 It was the third airplay-only song in Billboard chart history (after Aaliyah's 2000 single "Try Again" and Shaggy's 2001 single "Angel") to hit No. 1 without being released in a major, commercially available single format.

 The song also holds the record for the longest-reigning No. 1 on Billboards Mainstream Top 40 chart for an all-female collaboration, topping the chart for nine consecutive weeks.
 "Lady Marmalade" is the best-selling single for Lil' Kim and Mýa.
 Lil' Kim also held the record for having the longest No. 1 single on the Billboard Hot 100 for a female rapper, with "Lady Marmalade" being on the top of the charts for five consecutive weeks, until Australian rapper Iggy Azalea's "Fancy" surpassed that record, holding the No. 1 position for seven weeks in 2014.
 "Lady Marmalade" was included on the non-US versions of Aguilera's first greatest hits album, Keeps Gettin' Better: A Decade of Hits (2008).
 "Lady Marmalade" was the top-selling song of 2001 and had sold 5.2 million copies worldwide by December of that year.

 In the United Kingdom, "Lady Marmalade" debuted at number 1 on that country's Official Singles Chart, and spent six weeks in the Top 10 and a total of nineteen weeks in the Top 100.

-The single peaked at number one in an additional thirteen countries, including Australia, Germany, Greece, Ireland, Spain and Sweden.
+In Europe, alongside the UK, "Lady Marmalade" met a satisfying commercial success and peaked at the top in 10 countries, becoming Lil Kim's and P!nk's first number one in most of them, including Germany, Hungary, Sweden, Norway, Spain, Portugal, Ireland and Switzerland, top five in Finland, the Netherlands, Austria, Italy and Belgium, and top fifteen in France and Poland.

+The song was only mildly successful in Asia; in Japan it peaked at no. 38 and spent only three weeks on the chart.